quasientio/scriptchat/README.md

 **Connection errors**: Check that Ollama is running (`ollama serve`) and accessible at the configured URL.

 **Model not found**: Make sure the model is pulled in Ollama (`ollama pull modelname`) and configured in `config.toml`.

+**Empty or truncated responses from thinking models**: Thinking models (Kimi K2, DeepSeek R1, etc.) use tokens for internal reasoning.
+If the default `max_tokens` limit is too low, the model may exhaust tokens during thinking before producing output.
+Set `max_tokens` in your model config (e.g., `max_tokens = 16384`).

 ## License